Navigating Conflict in Relationships (particularly when you are LGBTQ or ADHD)

 ADHD fundamentally shapes how you regulate emotion and attention.

 ADHD often brings emotional dysregulation.
-You may move quickly into defensiveness or stonewalling as a protective response when your nervous system becomes overwhelmed.
-Your neurology is asking for a break.
+You may move quickly into defensiveness or stonewalling when your nervous system becomes overwhelmed.
+This is not stubbornness.
+Your neurology is overwhelmed, and you need a break.

-And then there is the distorted ADHD experience of time, which can fuel criticism and contempt.
-What feels like "always" forgetting to your partner may feel, to you, like isolated incidents.
-Naming it explicitly prevents it from becoming about you.
+Let's talk about the ADHD experience of time: What feels like "always" forgetting to your partner may feel like isolated incidents to you.
+Naming this explicitly prevents conflict from becoming about your character rather than your neurology.

 Integration: When These Identities Overlap